MarkWieczorek/mapmanager/_posts/2015-04-20-time-series-panel.md

  - **Zero Session**.
 Set the selected stack to the zero session.
 Zero sessions are used when plotting a map with X-Axis set to 'Zero Session', 'Zero Days', and 'Zero Hours'.
 The zero session will have an Asterix (\*) before its session index in the list of sessions.
  - **Find Points**.
 Open [find points panel][15].
  - **Edit Table**.
 Edit annotations in a stack as a text table.
 This is useful to copy and paste annotations for further analysis.
  - **Unload Stack**.
 Unload the raw image data for a stack.
-Unloading a stack will unload the RAW IMAGE DATA.
-It DOES NOT unload the stack annotations or the map.
+Unloading a stack does not unload the stack annotations.

 ### Tabs